-Workshops I Offer For Educators and Non Profits:
+Workshops I Offer For Educators, Parents and Non Profits:

-Trauma Prevention and Resolution for Schools:Body Mind Tools to Restore Balance
+Trauma Prevention and Resolution:Body Mind Tools to Restore Balance

-Trauma Resolution for Schools explores how trauma is imprinted on the body, brain, and spirit, and how trauma affects the physical, emotional, social, and academic performance of young people.
+Trauma Prevention and Resolution explores how trauma is imprinted on the body, brain, and spirit, and how trauma affects the physical, emotional, social, and academic performance of young people.
 Workshop topics include:

 - Understanding how trauma impacts the brain, learning and behavior

-- Helping students to settle: what teachers can do to regulate their own physical and emotional responses
+- Helping students to settle: what teachers and parents can do to regulate their own physical and emotional responses

 - Learning about Psychological First Aid for young people who have experienced trauma

-Self-Care for Educators: Mindfulness and Positive Psychology for Well-Being and Success
+Self-Care for Parents and Educators: Mindfulness and Positive Psychology for Well-Being and Success

-As educators and service providers, we spend a lot of time—in and out of work– thinking and worrying about our students, planning what to do in our classes and programs, or thinking about how the education system could be changed to better serve ourselves and youth.
-We may carry personal and familial challenges into work and work into our home lives.
+As educators, parents and service providers, we spend a lot of time thinking and worrying about our students and kids, planning interventions and programs, or thinking about how the education system could be changed to better serve the school community.

-These thoughts can become a source of stress and worry that takes a toll on our body, mind and spiritual life.
+These thoughts can become a source of stress and worry that takes a toll on our body, mind, emotional and spiritual life.
 We are often left feeling depleted, unfulfilled exhausted, anxious and burnt out.
 Unfortunately, many of us begin to cope with stress in unhealthy ways.